SIDANWhatever/next-stitches-csl/README.md

 ## Cardano Transactions

-- All Cardano transactions would be built inside `@src/mesh`, which take `BrowserWallet` and other required information as parameters, and returning a `signedTx`.
+- All Cardano transactions would be built inside `@src/cardano`, which take `WalletInstance` and other required information as parameters, and returning a `signedTx`.
 This design is for pending signed transaction for further checking before sending to the network.

 # nextjs-boilerplate